|

 Analysis from 2022 to 2024 shows that cloud prices rose faster than inflation, while what customers receive for their money remained unchanged.
 That is not an accident.
 It is the model.

 What happens next is the squeeze.
-When hyperscalers are finally forced to refresh because older silicon starts failing, because the power draw becomes untenable, because customers demand newer hardware, they will be deploying far more expensive AMD Genoa/Turin or Intel Sapphire Rapids/Emerald Rapids servers.
+When hyperscalers are finally forced to refresh because older silicon starts failing, power draw becomes untenable, or customers demand newer hardware, they will be deploying far more expensive AMD Genoa/Turin or Intel Sapphire Rapids/Emerald Rapids servers.
 The hardware cost resets upward.
 And those costs get passed to you.

 The Performance Reality